-- 1. You can quickly adjust the display by right-clicking the desktop and selecting Display Settings (1) (Figure 1 18). - Adjust the settings using the sliders in the menu or click Advanced display settings (Figure 1 18) to change resolution. - 3.
-Click Apply to save any changes made to resolution.
+- 1. You can quickly adjust the display by right-clicking the desktop and selecting Display Settings. - 2.
+Adjust the settings for Brightness and color, Scale and layout, Resolution and Orientation from the menus. - When and external display is attached you can arrange the display configuration from the Multiple Displays menu, and arrange the configuration from Select and rearrange displays. - 4.
+Click Apply to save any changes made.

-Figure 1 - 18 - Display Settings
+Figure 1 - 19 - Display Settings

-To access the Intel(R) HD Graphics Control Panel:
+To access the Intel(R) HD/UHD Graphics Control Panel:

-Right-click the desktop and select Intel(R) Graphics Settings from the menu.
+1. Right-click the desktop and select Intel(R) Graphics Settings from the menu.

-2. Click the icon 🔛 in the notification area of the Desktop taskbar and select Intel(R) Graphics Settings from the menu.
+Click the icon in the notification area of the Desktop taskbar and select Intel(R) Graphics Settings from the menu.

-Figure 1 - 19 - Intel® HD Graphics Control Panel
+Figure 1 - 20 - Intel® HD/UHD Graphics Control Panel